Fi0nee/LS-Buttplug/README.md

 - ESP32 flashing via Web interface
 - .bin firmware files for ESP32s2/3 (You can flash/build yourself using PlatformIO)
 - Extended patterns or record/playback
-- Binding vibrations to keyboard keys (e.g. W.A.S.D for gaming variety)
 - Scheduled vibration

 ---